konskons11/FungID/Readme.md

 ### Installation

-FungID runs under Python 3.8.5 with the following dependencies/prerequisites:
+FungID operates on Python 3.8.5 and requires the following dependencies:
 TensorFlow
 OpenCV
 Pillow (PIL)